 These volunteers are members of community groups and non-government organisations that work collaboratively with the Botanic Gardens and Parks Authority on special projects.
 They include the Friends of Bold Bushland, Birds Australia and Wildflower Society of Western Australia.

-If you would like to become a volunteer please contact our Customer Service Officer.
+If you would like to find out about volunteer opportunities in Bold Park please contact our Volunteer Coordinator.

 Read more about supporting the Botanic Gardens and Parks Authority.